In Cuba, music and dance is a big part of life; it is everywhere!

 Early Cuban Music History

-What Is The Most Popular Cuban Dance Styles 2022?
+What Is The Most Popular Cuban Dance Styles in 2022?

 Reggeaton as a genre originates from Puerto Rico or Panama.
 The inspiration for its distinctive rhythm, which only has very little variation in its beat, is the military drum.

-Other styles that are popular are the Bachata and the Merenque.
+Other styles that are popular are the Bachata and the Merengue.
 Some level of sensual touch to the dances is typical Cuban, as well as dancing with a lot of fuerza, and temperament.

-The reggeaton was a music genre that started in Latin America and the Caribbean among urban youth, especially in underground malls and slums before the first reggaeton artists reached an international public in the 90s.
+Especially in underground malls and slums, before the first reggaeton artists reached an international public in the 90s.

 Since its arrival in the early 2000s, Cubans have tweaked the reggeaton style into something of their own.
 What characterizes the typical Cuban reggaeton, is the special clave, the particular Cuban rhythm.

-Cuban reggaeton is also known for using a lot of local slang, which is only natural as the whole Cuban Spanish is full of words you only find in Cuba.
+Cuban reggaeton texts are also known for using a lot of local slang, which is only natural as the whole of Cuban Spanish is full of words you only find in Cuba.

 Among the Cuban dance styles, the Cuban style salsa, or salsa casino, is a dance that is influenced by a variety of traditions such as Son, Rumba, and even the Santeria religion.

-The origins of the name Casino come from the so-called casino deportivos; the large dance halls in Havana in the 1950s where the better-off Cubans went for social dancing to enjoy themselves.
+The origin of the name, Casino, comes from the so-called casino deportivos; the large dance halls in Havana in the 1950s where the better-off Cubans went for social dancing to enjoy themselves.